Sayan-K-Dutta/FactorialCalculation/README.md

 # FactorialCalculation
-This is a C program to calculate Factorial of a number using the recursion method.
+Hello This is a C program to calculate Factorial of a number using the recursion method.

 Factorial of a number is as follows:-